 Thinking VoC is a product instead of a service

 Many VoC managers who maintain an “inside-out” view of their internal services tend to be product-focused in what they deliver.
-They’re trying to make their data and insights better and better, thinking that the quality of what they produce alone will pull in demand for their internal services.
+They’re trying to make their voice of the customer analytics data and insights better and better, thinking that the quality of what they produce alone will pull in demand for their internal services.
 However, you shouldn’t expect that you can just “build it, and they will come.”
+Voice of the customer tools are only useful to stakeholders if they actually engage with them.
 No matter how insightful and well-presented the data you produce for your internal clients, they still may not examine or act on it.
 Be prepared to push your business impact to your clients, finding root causes of customer pain and its impact on revenue or churn.

 Readiness will be key to the success of your VoC program.
 Measure internal readiness through informal discussions, co-design workshops with change agents, and consider supplementing that with formal internal surveys to test the temperature and acceptance of the program.
 While it’s valuable to measure readiness prior to launching a program to develop a baseline, make sure you continuously measure it to understand how it is working with your internal clients.
 Ask them along the way to validate your data presentation, direction, plan, and design.
 This also allows you to build awareness and excitement by pivoting based on feedback and by communicating to participants that they’ve been heard.
 Include your stakeholders in building the VoC program by letting them know “we built it for you, not for us.”

 Lack of resources or budge